SimVascular/simvascular.github.io-archive/source/documentation/userguide/_polydata.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-Now the inlet face name is changde to *inflow_aorta* in the list.
+Now the inlet face name is changed to *inflow_aorta* in the list.
 Similarly, we change the names of the two outlet faces and the wall.
 As we changed the face names, we need to save the model again.

 	File Input/Output → Save Model
 	Save to the file demo.vtp